SecureHats/security-copilot/Lesson 1/README.md

 2. Step 2 is not showing any details, but this is the step where the API call to the provided `uri` was executed.
 > NOTE: The API endpoint is described in the OpenAPI Specification that is referenced in the manifest [see openapi.yaml](https://github.com/SecureHats/security-copilot/blob/da70fb9b970d5b95faff462dff8491d46ac7d71a/Lesson%201/openapi.yaml)

-3. In the last step the response in processed and shows us the header information from the call tho the httpbin.org API
+3. In the last step the response in processed and shows us the header information from the call to the httpbin.org API

 ## Summary